 The Wagah (or Wagha) border is the Punjab border between India and Pakistan.
-It is approximately 29 km from the town of Lahore on the Pakistani side and 27 km from Amritsar on the Indian side.
+It is approximately 29 km from the city of Lahore on the Pakistani side and 27 km from Amritsar on the Indian side.
 Whilst undertaking archival research in Lahore, I was told about the daily lowering of the flags ceremony or parade which takes place at the border.
 I attended the parade one weekend alongside hundreds of other spectators.
 These border ceremonies are popular tourist attractions on both sides and are well attended by eager residents and visitors, especially on weekends and national holidays.
 Other parades, such as the Beating Retreat ceremony on Independence Day, are also held at the border.
 For me, as an historian of South Asia and a British Pakistani without the patriotic zeal of my fellow spectators, the parade was a bizarre tableau of contradictions.

 Audiences congregate more than an hour before the scheduled parade to get a decent view.
 Before the actual ceremony, nationalistic music is played on both sides in attempts to drown out the ‘other side’.
 The spectacle of nationalism and patriotism is complete with salutes, flag waving and dancing.
 You can see the ‘other side’, in my case the Indian side, also engaging in similar partisan celebrations.
 Then the parade began.
 Officers from both sides open the border (a large gate) and proceed to march in a carefully choreographed performance which involves shaking hands with the opposite side and a show of muscular strength through exaggerated arm gestures.
 The event ends with the respective Indian and Pakistani flags being lowered and raised in symmetrical fashion.